XenonWojtan/360sweeper/README.md

 ## Building from Source

 > The game is closed source for now.
-Maybe I'll open source it in the future.
+I'll probably open source it in the near future.

 ---
 ## Contributing